Americus Hotel: 20th century

-Although Mendelson stated that he had invested millions of dollars in the hotel and historic preservation organizations gave awards to Mendelson, city construction permit records show that he had, in reality, only spent hundreds of thousands of dollars, not including amenities such as new furniture or improvements that didn't require permits.
-The most notable improvements were in the hotel's dining room and ballrooms.
-The hotel was able to bolster its image in 1988, however, by taking on the imprint of the Radisson Hotel chain.
+Although Mendelson stated that he had invested millions of dollars in the hotel and he was awarded by historic preservation organizations, city construction permit records show that he had, in reality, only spent hundreds of thousands of dollars, excluding the costs for new furniture or improvements that did not require city permits.
+The most notable improvements of the new hotel were improvements to its dining room and ballrooms.